gquetel/sqlia-dataset-generator/README.md

 A few settings in the dataset generation can be modified in the [ini.ini](ini.ini) file such as the ratio of attacks in the resulting dataset or the distribution of statement types in the normal workload.

-To test that everything works as intended, the option `--testing` can be used.
-Where only 10 query templates will be considered to generate the dataset, and `sqlmap` is only invoked using the error-based technique which is relatively fast.
+To test that everything works as intended, the option `--testing` can be used where only 10 query templates will be considered to generate the dataset.
+Using this setting,`sqlmap` is only invoked using the error-based technique which is relatively fast.
 The [launcher.py](launcher.py) script expect the path to the ini file as parameter as follows:

 ```
 python3 ./launcher.py  -ini ini.ini --testing